- Parks Home

 Have a question?
 Notice a problem in a park?
 We can help.
 Report a Problem or Ask a Question.

 WSSC is beginning work to repair sewer lines within Rock Creek Regional Park.
-Details on impacts to the Rock Creek Hiker Biker Trail, Lakeside Trail and to trails to the west of Lake Needwood are available at ParkProjects.org.
+Details on impacts to Lakeside Trail and to trails west of Lake Needwood are available at ParkProjects.org.
 For more information on WSSC Consent Decree projects, please visit the WSSC website or call Montgomery Parks at 301-495-2595.

-The Maryland State Highway Administration (SHA) is beginning a $2.2 million bridge deck replacement project along New Hampshire Avenue (MD 650) over Sligo Creek in Takoma Park beginning in May 2013.
+The Maryland State Highway Administration (SHA) began a $2.2 million bridge deck replacement project along New Hampshire Avenue (MD 650) over Sligo Creek in Takoma Park in May 2013.
 Construction is expected to last through 2014.
 Motorists should expect lane closures and traffic impacts during construction.
 While the Sligo Creek Hiker/Biker Trail will be open during construction, Sligo Creek Parkway will be closed at New Hampshire Avenue, and no through traffic will be allowed.
-For details on detours click here to access the full travel advisory from SHA.
+Get more details on detours and the full travel advisory from SHA here.